Written Warnings Guide

 Let’s answer a couple of the most common queries here, so that when your employee asks you can reply with confidence.

 • “How long does a final written warning last?”
-Typically it lasts a set period of around 3 to 6 months, and a final one lasts around 12 months.
-However, these are only guidelines, and ultimately it is at the employer’s discretion.
+Typically, a warning lasts a set period of around 3 to 6 months, and a final one lasts around 12 months.
+However, the timeframe of a warning is dependent on the employee’s contract of employment and past precedent.

-• “Can I be sacked without a written warning?”
+• “Can I be sacked without a final written warning?”
 Yes.
-But only in cases of gross misconduct, and even then the employer should conduct an investigation and you should have a chance to appeal against the decision.
+But only in cases of gross misconduct, and even then, the employer should conduct an investigation and a disciplinary hearing, and you should have a chance to appeal against the decision.

 For employees wanting to find out how to write an appeal letter, you can direct them to Citizen’s Advice or ACAS, both of which provide guidance and some free material on how to do so.

-Staff members who are appealing should be aware they can only appeal within the timeframe set out in the written warning letter.
+Staff members who are appealing the disciplinary procedure should be aware they can only appeal within the timeframe set out in the written warning letter.
+This should reflect the disciplinary procedure in the contract of employment or employee handbook.

 Disciplinaries are tough